Wednesday, 23 October 2024

 Waves without an ocean?

-And that What-about-life question is also one of the waves; one that tries to define the ocean itself.
+And that What-about-life question is also one of the waves; a question that also tries to define the ocean itself.
 It is an essential question, usually overlooked until that particular wave comes along.
 Even when ocean, consciousness or god, are rejected or neglected, the question about the vacuum that exists when you know there is nothing of permanence is the point of departure on this particular road of discovery:

 That waves arise out of the ocean and return to the ocean; that waves of every type and description are a part of the ocean and do not exist separately from the ocean; and that no matter how we arrange ourselves to accommodate it nothing changes the truth of that.